stratosphereips/NetSecGame/README.md

 | Find Data            | Runs code to discover data either in a given service or in a controlled host | target IP, target service | extends 'known_data' with host:data pairs        |
 | Exfiltrate data      | Runds code to move data from host to host                                | source IP, data, target IP  | extends 'known_data with "target:data" pair      |

+- The action FindServices finds the new services in a host.
+If in a subsequent call to FindServices there are less services, they completely replace the list of previous services found.
+That is, each list of services is the final one and no memory is retained of previous open services.

 ### Assumption and Conditions for Actions
 1. When playing the `ExploitService` action, it is expected that the agent has discovered this service before (by playing `FindServices` in the `target_host` before this action)
 2. The `Find Data` action finds all the available data in the host if successful.